 - High-End TAG Heuer (Heuer 02 Chronographs, Special Editions): $6,000 – $8,000+: Featuring in-house movements and exclusive designs, these watches are TAG Heuer’s finest offerings.
 Limited editions and collaborations, such as the Monaco Gulf or Porsche Special Editions, are typically priced at the higher end of this range.

-In terms of value retention, TAG Heuer watches generally hold 60–70% of their retail value over time.
+In terms of value retention, TAG Heuer watches generally hold around 60 to 70% of their retail value over time.
+That’s respectable for the segment, even if it doesn’t match the investment-grade performance of Rolex.

 - Rolex is a proven performer for those seeking long-term capital appreciation and high liquidity in the secondary market.
 Its combination of limited production, global demand, and timeless design secures its position as the leading investment-grade luxury watch brand.